legonian/coloring_flutter/README.md

 # coloring_app

-My new Flutter project.

-## TODO

-The application should:

-+ Display the text "Hey there" in the middle of the screen
+This Flutter project contain simple application that display text in the middle of the screen.

+## Features

+This app include following features:
-+ After tapping anywhere on the screen a background color should be changed to a random color
++ After tapping anywhere on the screen a background color changes to a random color
-+ Also add any other feature to the app can be made

-Please do not use any external libraries for color generation.
++ Use custom types of text to to make it show borders

+## Usage

+To run an application, type ``flutter run`` in console inside project directory.
+See the [getting started guide](https://flutter.dev/getting-started/) to install the `flutter` tool.